RefactoringTools/docs/wrangler/wls/wrangler_language_server.markdown

 ### Fold expression - `fold-expression`
 With Wrangler form, replace instances of the function body by the corresponding function definition.

+### Inline variable - `inline-var`
+With Wrangler form, replace instances of a variable with its corresponding value.

 ### Generalise function - `generalise-fun`
 Refactor the highlighted expression as the function's new argument.